KHBT

 KHBT (97.7 FM) is an American commercial radio station that serves the Humboldt, Iowa, area.
-The station broadcasts an Adult Contemporary format.
+The station broadcasts a classic hits format.
 KHBT is licensed to Open Roads Media, L.L.C., of Humboldt, Iowa.

 The transmitter and broadcast tower are located in northeast Humboldt along Iowa Highway 3 near Montana Avenue.
 According to the Antenna Structure Registration database, the tower is 91 m tall with the FM broadcast antenna mounted at the 87 m level.
 The calculated Height Above Average Terrain is 84 m.

-KHBT is a FOX News, Iowa State University sports, and NASCAR affiliate.
-KHBT broadcasts Humboldt High School Wildcat sports, four daily newscasts Monday through Friday, Free Ride Friday, and is host of The Sam T. Blues Revue, the successor of Elwood's BluesMobile, which aired its final episode in 2017.
-The Blues Revue airs Wednesday afternoons at 8 PM CT.
+KHBT is a FOX News affiliate and broadcasts Iowa State University sports.
+KHBT also broadcasts Humboldt High School Wildcat sports, (Football, Basketball, Baseball, Softball, Track, Wrestling and Volleyball) four daily newscasts Monday through Friday, Free Ride Friday, and is home to Pat Kolar and the Bolt Morning Show.
 In 2020, KHBT recognized 50 years of broadcasting.